 The dairymen see this as a very valuable hands-on learning tool for themselves and so do the students.
 The dairies use these suggestions, from the students and judges panels, to make future changes on their operations.
 We want this to be a positive experience for everyone.

-This post is part 2 of 3 in a series on the Dairy Challenge.
-Subscribe to be notified about the third part of the series that will include a documentary video on the 14th Annual Western Dairy Challenge.
-The contest will be held in Ogden, Utah, Feb.
-21-23, with 52 students from seven universities that will make up 12 teams.
+This post is part 2 of a 3 part series on the Dairy Challenge.
+The 14th Annual Western Dairy Challenge was held in Ogden, Utah, Feb.
+21-23, with 52 students from seven universities that made up 12 teams.